 The Climate Disclosure Standards Board

-CDSB is an international organization committed to the integration of climate change-related information into mainstream corporate reporting.
+CDSB is an international consortium of business and environmental organizations committed to the integration of climate change-related information into mainstream corporate reporting.
 CDSB advances its mission by acting as a forum for collaboration on how existing standards and practices can be supported and enhanced so as to link financial and climate change-related reporting and respond to regulatory developments.
 CDSB develops its Climate Change Reporting Framework and guidance based on existing standards, research, analysis and good practice working in close partnership with leading professionals in accountancy, business, standard setting and regulation.

 CDSB offers a practical response to the demand for a global reporting model that ensures fair and transparent markets, encourages standardized climate change-related reporting and inspires confidence in reporting.
 CDSB does not aim to create a new standard but works as a collaborative forum to establish how to improve existing standards and practices to link financial and climate change-related reporting, and respond to regulatory developments.